Russian yacht Standart: Imperial yacht

-On October the 9th 1904 (gregorian Calendar) while the yacht was in Tallinn the Tsar hosted a dinner for the admirals and captains of the Baltic fleet 2 days before their departure to the Pacific which would end in the Battle of Tsushima.
+On October the 9th 1904 (gregorian Calendar) while the yacht was in Reval (Tallinn) the Tsar hosted a dinner for the admirals and captains of the Baltic fleet 2 days before their departure to the Pacific which would end in the Battle of Tsushima.

 On 29 August 1907, Standart ran aground on an uncharted rock off the Finnish coast close to the Riilahti Manor.
 Although damaged, the ship did not sink.
 She was refloated on 1 September with assistance from the icebreaker No. 1.
 Subsequently, it was repaired and returned to service.